sanjeevani040698/Docker-Compose2/README.md

 The two services described here, web1 and web2, can be considered as two microservices of a whole application that need to linked together.

 We can build these services in the yaml file (by using build: ./folder) or put the image (as image: image_name) here.
-We can also build a particular service before running the dompose file by command: docker-compose build web1
+We can also build a particular service before running the docker-compose file by command: docker-compose build web1

 Then we specify the mapping of host machine and container.